A rare Halloween Full Moon, 76 years in the making, is visible across most of the planet in 2020.

 - 2039, October 31 (5:36 p.m.
 CST).
 With the current public dislike for daylight time, the future of it is unpredictable.
 Standard time is used in this note.

-In the Western Hemisphere, the year 2001 was a near miss for a Halloween Full Moon for North and South American time zones east of Mountain Time, and was the consequence of daylight time.
-It occurred November 1 (12:41 a.m.
-CDT).
-One cycle earlier, in 1982, the potential Halloween Full moon occurred nearly eight hours too late (November 1, 7:57 a.m.
+In the Western Hemisphere, the year 2001 was a near miss for a Halloween Full Moon for North and South American time zones east of Central Time.
+(Daylight Time ended on October 28, 2001.)
+The moon was Full at 11:41 p.m.
+CST.
+One cycle earlier, in 1982, the potential Halloween Full moon occurred nearly seven hours too late (November 1, 6:57 a.m.
 CDT) for North America and South America.
-In 1974, another near miss occurred when the full moon occurred at 8:19 p.m.
-CDT on October 30.
+In 1974, another near miss occurred when the full moon occurred at 7:19 p.m.
+CST on October 30.
+(Daylight Time ended October 27.)

 The 2020 Halloween Full Moon is visible in North America and South America, and most of the globe, except for regions west of the International Date Line, such as Eastern and Central Australia, New Zealand, Papua New Guinea, Guam, and eastern Russia.
 The Halloween Full Moon occurs in all time zones eastward from the Prime Meridian through Europe, Africa, Asia, India, Indonesia, Korea, and Japan to western Australia.
 It occurs eastward to GMT+8 hours, with daylight time and GMT+9 hours for countires without daylight time.
 For regions to the east of these time zones, the Full Moon occurs there during the early morning hours of November 1.